software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

     - `python manage.py migrate` (if starting first time)
     - `python manage.py runserver`

+Once you are on our website with both the client and server system running, there are sample images of students and celebrities under the __images__ folder that you can use to test our system

 ## Unit Test Coverage
 ### Front-End
 1. Go to __app/client__